Intro-Sci-Comp-UIowa/biol-4386-course-project-ValerieIngalls/NHANES_Tinnitus_Metals_Spring23/README.md

-# Examining Serum Levels of Zinc and Copper in Individuals with Chronic Tinnitus
+# Examining Serum Levels of Zinc and Copper in Individuals with Chronic Problematic Tinnitus

 ## Reference